-No matter what type of wood you choose for your stove, it is important that the wood is dried before you burn.
+No matter what type of wood you choose for your wood burning stove, it is important that the wood is dried before you burn.
 Wood that hasn’t been dried wastes much of the energy created while burning in removing water from the log and producing steam.

 Fresh wood contains a high amount of water of between 65-90%, depending on the species.
 We recommend that wood is seasoned for at least a year, or preferably two before burning.

 You can dry out your own wood in a wood store or, if you don’t have the facilities, ensure you buy seasoned wood from your supplier.
 The best kiln dried wood has a moisture content of less than 20%.